Dancing Across The Curriculum

 Every Convention Tells a Story – JEA San Antonio

-While I was preparing for my final presentation, a sales person approached me in my hotel lobby.
+True story: While I was preparing for my final presentation, a sales person approached me in my hotel lobby.
 The woman wanted to sell me something similar to a timeshare, “but it was not a timeshare.”
 I stopped preparing my presentation while my tea finished steeping.
-She continued asking me questions loud enough so that I could barely hear the newscaster discuss the recent CIA Director’s resignation.
-Then the salesperson inside my hotel asked me, “So what do you think about this David Petraeus thing.”
-Before I could respond, the salesperson continued,
+She continued asking me questions loud enough so that […]

 Live Music with the Wil Gravatt Band